ckelsey/image-cropper-service/README.md

   You must create a s3.config.json file in the root of the repo.
 There is an example called s3.config.example.json

-  Query string if method is GET, or post params
+  ### Query string params if method is GET, or post params

   **image**: path to image, required

   **name**: base file name including extension.
 Default generated string

   **path**: the path to put the variant files on S3.
 Default "/"

   **360**: boolean, if the image is a 360 or not.
 Default false

   **view_width**: for thumbnail, the width of the original canvas viewer.
 Default 4096 for 360, else width of image

   **view_height**: for thumbnail, the height of the original canvas viewer.
 Default 2048 for 360, else height of image

   **width**: for thumbnail, the width of the cropped area.
 Default view_width

   **height**: for thumbnail, the height of the cropped area.
 Default view_height

   **x**: for thumbnail, the left position of the cropped area.
 Default 0

   **y**: for thumbnail, the top position of the cropped area.
 Default 0

   **z**: for thumbnail, the zoom position of the cropped area.
 Default 0.5

   **pan**: for thumbnail, the left position of the image if zoomed in.
 Default 0

   **tilt**: for thumbnail, the top position of the image if zoomed in.
 Default 0

   **pixel_ratio**: for thumbnail, the devicePixelRatio of the device in which the crop measurements were take.
 Default 2

 ## Form data